Queen for a Day (film)

 Queen for a Day is a 1951 American comedy film directed by Arthur Lubin and written by Seton I. Miller.
 The film stars Jack Bailey, Jim Morgan, Fort Pearson, Melanie York, Cynthia Corley, Kay Wiley and Helen Mowery.
 The film was released on July 7, 1951 by United Artists.

 The film is related to Queen for a Day, an American quiz show that aired on radio beginning in 1945 and on television, hosted by Bailey, from 1956–64.

 The film marked the screen debut of Leonard Nimoy.

+Lubin said "I thought it was one of the most interesting pictures up to that time that I have ever directed" although "the title was very much against it" as people did not want to see it when they could watch the original on television.

 Plot

 Quiz show producer Jim Morgan reads letters from radio listeners to host Jack Bailey, telling their stories of the impact appearing as contestants on Queen for a Day had on their lives.
 The stories are The Gossamer World, The High Diver and Horsie.

 In The Gossamer World Marjorie Watkins writes to the show thanking them for sending a toy engine to their six-year-old son Pete.
 Pete has a rampant imagination and is always telling stories.
 Marjorie tells her husband Dan she is worried Pete has no friends his own age.
 Pete meets Charles but hits him with a rock.
 Pete introduces his imaginary friend "Shun", short for "distinction", to his parents and blames Shun for his own accidents.
 Marjorie worries Pete will not take responsibility and Dan and he have a chat about this.
 Pete attends his first day at school and makes a friend, Jim, and says Shun was a silly game.
 Pete then contracts polio.
 Marjorie tells the show that the train means everything to him because it will be the only way he can get around until he walks again someday.

 In The High Diver the son of immigrant parents attempts to raise money for college by doing a dangerous high dive.

 Horsie tells of an elderly woman, childless and never married, who takes up nursing other peoples children in order to feel she still has a place in the world.